giridhar7632/colorScheme/README.md

 Analogic Color Schemes -   It generates Analogic-complement color-schemes.
 Same as the project in this workshop, but with different type of scheme.

 - Example-3: [Demo](https://random-color-scheme.giridharhackclu.repl.co).
 [Source code](https://repl.it/@Giridharhackclu/desired-color-scheme#src/App.js).<br>
 In this example, the [randomcolor](https://randomcolor.lllllllllllllllll.com/) package is not used.
-Insted created a custom function to generate random colors.
+Instead created a custom function to generate random colors.

 Use the power of React Hooks in you next React project.
 Hope you enjoy this workshop :v: